The Wild Wild West: Domestic and foreign syndication

 In the late 1980s, the series was still seen on local stations in Boston, Hartford, Philadelphia, Pittsburgh and Los Angeles, among other cities.
 Significantly, WGN (Chicago), which carried the show at 10 a.m. on Sundays, became available nationally through cable television.

-In 1994 The Wild Wild West began running on Saturdays at 10 a.m. on Turner Network Television (TNT), which preferred the color episodes to the black and white ones.
+In 1994, The Wild Wild West began running on Saturdays at 10 a.m. on Turner Network Television (TNT), which preferred the color episodes to the black and white ones.
 The series was dropped from WGN soon after.
-Hallmark Channel aired the series in 2005 as part of its slate of Saturday afternoon Westerns, but dropped it after only a few weeks.
+Hallmark Channel aired the series in 2005 as part of its slate of Saturday afternoon Westerns but dropped it after only a few weeks.

 While the series became scarce on television, each season was released on DVD, beginning with season 1 in 2006 and concluding with the final season early in 2008 (see below).
 In 2014, it was announced that the series was being prepped for Blu-ray.

-In 2006 the series began running weekdays and/or weekends on MeTV, then Sundays on the Heroes and Icons digital channel.
-In 2016, The Wild Wild West returned to MeTV on Saturday afternoons.
-On January 1, 2018, MeTV began running the series weekday afternoons again, starting with second season (color) episodes.
-It also airs in the United Kingdom (as of 2015) on the Horror Channel on Sky channel 319, Virgin channel 149, Freeview channel 70 and Freesat channel 138.
+In 2006, the series began running weekdays and/or weekends on MeTV, then Sundays on the Heroes & Icons digital channel.
+As of 2024, The Wild Wild West is currently airing on MeTV on Saturday mornings.
+The show has its own streaming channel on Pluto TV, where viewers can watch it run in order or on demand.
+As of 2015, the series aired in the United Kingdom on the Horror Channel.